lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-render new team doubles up when rerender form collapse create form on reclick?

 Create forms for Event
 drop users event_id column?
 fix times for events
-Delete functions for events, teams and user(players) CSS and styling validations?
+Delete functions for events, teams and user(players) CSS and styling validations? collapse create form on reclick?

 ##APP TASKS